- Treatment for erectile dysfunction with tadalafil

 Active substance:

-Tadalafil (strength varies by product: 2.5 mg, 5 mg, 10 mg, or 20 mg per tablet)
+Tadalafil, available in 2.5 mg, 5 mg, 10 mg, or 20 mg tablets.

 Other ingredients:

-Full ingredient lists and marketing authorisation holder details can be found in the UK patient information leaflet for the specific tadalafil product dispensed.
+Excipients vary by manufacturer and strength.
+Full ingredient information and marketing authorisation holder details can be found in the UK patient information leaflet for the specific tadalafil product dispensed.

 Patient information leaflet